A couple of cards and some flowers on a table.

 • simple exportable lists for follow-up

 Personal outreach works best.
 A short text or call such as “We are finalizing numbers with our caterer by Thursday.
 Could you let us know if you plan to join us?” is usually enough.
 Two attempts are reasonable.
 After that, it is appropriate to mark the guest as not attending.
+For more on guest list and RSVP automation, see how modern tools reduce follow-up stress.

 Using RSVP Data to Organize Your Entire Wedding